Dasharo/dasharo-pq/README.md

 cd .git/patches
 ```

-In this case we plan to build Dasahro (coreboot+SeaBIOS) v24.05.00.01 for PC Engines:
+In this case we plan to build Dasharo (coreboot+SeaBIOS) v25.08.00.01 for PC
+Engines:

 ```bash
 git checkout v25.08.00.01